Courtesy of Crystal Goss Photography

 People choose home birth for a variety of reasons.
 Some come to home birth after unsatisfying experiences in the hospital.
 Others decide from the start that home birth is right for their needs.

 Home Birth ResearchIn the recent years there has been a surge of research in the US and other countries showing that planned home birth with trained midwives caring for low-risk women has as good of outcomes as hospital birth for low-risk women.
-CLICK on the titles to link to the articles.
+CLICK on the titles to read the articles below.

 Vedam S, Stoll K, Schummers L, Fulton C, Oct 2013